purpleidea/flabbergast/flabbergast-manual.md

        a : Container.a # Yields 1
      }

-The `Lookup` expression performs a remote inside out lookup; `Lookup a.b.c In x` will start contextual lookup for `a.b.c` starting from the context of the frame `y`, rather than the current context.
+The `Lookup` expression performs a remote contextual lookup; `Lookup a.b.c In x` will start contextual lookup for `a.b.c` starting from the context of the frame `y`, rather than the current context.

 Here is non-trivial example uses of all lookup styles: